BBC Sport: BBC Sport Online

 BBC Sport operates a sub-site of BBC Online which supplements the television and radio services of the department.
 The website features scores and analysis from a variety of sports including those not broadcast by the BBC.
 The site also includes news stories related to teams or particular sports and live broadcast coverage of some sports.

 The website launched c.
 2000 and was relaunched in 2003 to accommodate bigger screen sizes, with a sidebar to incorporate more sport and to parallel the relaunched BBC News website.
 The current look was implemented in February 2012, featuring the bold colour scheme of the logo, the new horizontal navigation bar across the whole of the site and design characteristics being implemented across the BBC website.
 The new look gave more prominence to live sports, programmes and events as well as news on the individual teams.
 In January 2013, the BBC Sport app was launched on the iOS app store.
 An Android version was launched in February that year.
-An app for Smart TV's was released in 2012: the app will be retired in 2020, with most video content moved to the iPlayer Smart TV app.
+An app for Smart TVs was released in 2012.
+It was retired in 2020, with most video content moved to the iPlayer Smart TV app.